 Distance Between Features

-Because of the heat dissipating from the laser into the surrounding powder during DMLS, the laser creates a melt pool that is slightly larger than its diameter.
+Because of the heat-dissipating from the laser into the surrounding powder during DMLS, the laser creates a melt pool that is slightly larger than its diameter.
 As a result of this, features that are too close to each other may fuse together.
 Another possible implication is the creation of a section of unsintered powder stuck between sintered areas.
 To avoid these, leave a space of at least 0.5 mm between features.

 Hollow Parts and Escape Holes

 To reduce material usage and the weight of the finished product, parts can be designed hollow.
 In most cases, this does not affect a part’s final application.
-For hollow parts, include escape holes in your design to enable you remove residual unsintered powder from the hollow section.
+For hollow parts, include escape holes in your design to enable you to remove residual unsintered powder from the hollow section.

 Through our vast network of manufacturers, we, at Xometry Europe, provide on-demand DMLS 3D printing for a number of metal alloys.
 After optimising your model using these tips, head over to our instant quoting platform to upload it and receive a quote in seconds.